 NONSTEROIDAL ANTI-INFLAMMATORY DRUG (NSAID)

-Mobic is a prescription medication that was approved by the Food and Drug Administration (FDA) in 2000 to treat several forms of arthritis.
-It is also known by its drug name, Meloxicam.
-Mobic is used to treat pain, stiffness, and swelling caused by psoriatic arthritis.
+Mobic is a prescription medication that was approved by the U.S. Food and Drug Administration (FDA) to treat several forms of arthritis.
+Mobic is sometimes prescribed off-label to treat pain, stiffness, and swelling caused by psoriatic arthritis.
+It is also known by its drug name, meloxicam.

-Mobic is an NSAID.
+Mobic is a non-steroidal anti-inflammatory drug (NSAID).
 NSAIDs help reduce fever, pain and inflammation.
 Mobic is believed to work by inhibiting the production of chemicals that promote inflammation in the body.

 How do I take it?